Are you feeling silly for how desperately you crave affection?

 An example of why too much craving for affection can be an unpleasant experience is when somebody always needs to be the center of attention.

-This person’s neediness could easily alienate others (even their family) and result in them remaining alone.
+This person’s neediness could quickly alienate others (even their family) and result in them remaining alone.
 Their loneliness would only make their cravings for attention worse.
-A lonely negative spiral would result and this person’s relationships would suffer further.
+A lonely negative spiral would result, and this person’s relationships would suffer further.

-So if you do crave too much affection, then what do you do about it?
+So, if you crave too much affection, what do you do about it?

 Go To Therapy

-There is one simple solution.
+There is a straightforward solution.
 Go to therapy.

-In therapy you can work on many of the core issues causing you to crave too much affection.
+In therapy, you can work on many core issues that cause you to crave too much affection.

 You can find out why you are so lonely inside and why you keep craving attention from others.

-This way, the craving for affection will be resolved.
-Because you’ll actually address why you feel empty or need to fill an inner void.
-Your cravings will stop being as intense when there is a core issue that has been resolved.
+This way, the craving for affection will be resolved because you’ll address why you feel empty or need to fill an inner void.
+Your cravings will stop being as intense when a core issue has been resolved.

 Therapy also helps people avoid repeating their past mistakes by giving them tools and skills like:

-Therapy provides a safe place which helps explore your future goals through identifying what’s holding back progress.
-All without judgement!
+Therapy provides a safe place that helps you explore your future goals by identifying what’s holding back progress.
+All without judgment!

 Have More Genuine Connections

-This is why it is important to build your own friends (and why I’m always working on building my own tribe).
-It will help to fill the voids that come up when there isn’t anyone else around for us to rely upon in our lives.
+This is why it is essential to build your friends (and why I’m always working on building my tribe).
+It will help to fill the voids that come up when there isn’t anyone else around for us to rely upon.

 But it is not always easy to have close friends in today’s world.
-It seems that our culture is so dependent on the use of social media.
+Our culture seems so dependent on social media.

 Many people seem to be more distracted than they are attentive.
 Even so, having close friends can help reduce feelings of neediness and attachment.

-The first way that having close friends can help you with reducing your cravings for affection is by giving you someone who understands you better than most other people.
+The first way that having close friends can help you reduce your cravings for affection is by giving you someone who understands you better than most other people.

-Allowing someone into your life, who is your confidant, can be a great way to reduce the need for someone else.
+Allowing someone who is your confidant into your life can be a great way to reduce the need for someone else.

-The second way that having close friends helps with reducing cravings is by giving you an outlet.
+The second way that having close friends helps reduce cravings is by giving you an outlet.

 Allowing yourself to talk about why you are feeling this way is important.
 It can help ease some of the pain in your chest from craving love and affection all the time.